 Key takeaways

-If you’re a property manager, you know that your building’s intercom system is one of its most crucial features.
-But what should you do if you’re in need of an upgrade?
-The answer: Join property managers around the country in choosing a retrofit intercom system.
+If you’re a property manager, you know your building’s intercom system is one of its most crucial features.
+But what should you do if you need an upgrade?
+The answer: Join property managers nationwide in choosing a retrofit intercom system.

 In this post, we list the top three most popular retrofit systems.
 Then, we explain what a retrofit intercom system is and the benefits you receive after an intercom system retrofit.
-Lastly, we go over the type of intercom that’s easiest to retrofit.
+Lastly, we review the type of intercom that’s easiest to retrofit.

 This post covers: